fluid-checkout/fluid-checkout/readme.txt

 * Added: New filter hook `fc_place_order_button_classes` to allow developers to change the place order button classes.
 * Added: Handy "Settings" link on the plugins list.
 * Fixed: Added the place order section as a fragment in the checkout page as it is expected from the original WooCommerce behavior.
+* Fixed: Login link on error message for existing email does not open the login modal.

 = 1.2.4 - 2021-07-20 =
 * Added: Plugin compatibility styles enqueue functions.